 14. Good client communication is essential: Start off on the right foot in your dealings with clients.
 LawPRO statistics indicate that four in five lawyers will have at least one malpractice claim during the course of their career.
 The most common malpractice claims don’t involve a failure to know or apply the law – errors of law lead to only about 13 per cent of the claims LawPRO sees.
 Lawyer/client communication issues are the most common cause of claims, accounting for more than one-third of the claims LawPRO handles.
 These errors arise due to poor communication, miscommunication, or no communication whatsoever.
 Take the time to develop good interpersonal skills and to implement sound client communication practices.

-15. Get a mentor to improve your skills: Mentoring is one of the most effective ways to gain skills, knowledge and wisdom about many topics that are not taught in law school.
-See It takes a village to build a lawyer to learn more about using mentors in your career.
+15. Get a mentor to improve your skills: skills, knowledge, and wisdom about many topics that are not taught in law school.
+See our article It takes a village to build a lawyer to learn more about using mentors in your career.

 16. Make time for marketing: Some lawyers find rainmaking very natural and easy, others struggle with it, and some are oblivious to the need to market their services.
 In today’s competitive environment, marketing and client development are essential.
 Marketing legal services does not lead to instant results.
 Not everyone needs legal services at the moment.
 Good marketing does pay off, but generally only slowly and with a steady effort over the long haul.
 Therefore it is critical that you market yourself on an ongoing basis, even when business is good.
 Most law firms of any size will have some kind of formal marketing and business development plan.
 As an articling student there are some marketing-type activities that you can undertake to foster positive relationships with the clients you are dealing with.
 You will have to work within the parameters of any existing plan.